-Governments and public sector entities provide constituents with social benefits in non-exchange transactions.
-The objective of the project is to identify the circumstances and manner in which expenses and liabilities of certain social benefits of governments arise and how they should be reflected in the financial statements.
+Governments and public sector entities provide constituents with social benefits, usually in non-exchange transactions.
+The objective of the project is to identify the circumstances and manner in which expenses and liabilities of certain social benefits of governments arise.
+The project will also consider how they should be recognized and measured in the financial statements.

-For many governments and public sector entities, programs for the provision of social benefits in non-exchange transactions are highly significant part of their operations.
+For many governments and public sector entities, the provision of social benefits is a highly significant part of their operations.
 The project aims to determine accounting requirements for these social benefits.

 Issues the project intends to consider include (but are not necessarily limited to):

 · Determining the conceptual approach or approaches to be applied; and

 o Determining when a liability and an expense should be recognized; and